swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

     @MainActor
     func makeNoise() {
-        // do nothing - an arbitrary vehicle doesn't necessarily make a noise }
+        // Do nothing: an arbitrary vehicle doesn't necessarily make a noise.
+    }
 }